sampokuokkanen/belated/README.md

 TODO LIST:

+- Use GDBM for queeue storage?
+That way could maybe get rid of YAML dumping and make things a bit safer.
-- Rescue `DRb::DRbRemoteError`
+- Rescue `DRb::DRbRemoteError` when shutting down, might not need to if using GDBM?
 - Don't use class instance variables.
-- Make port configurable.
+- Make DRb port configurable.
 - Don't hardcode timezone.
 - Add some checks to the client for proper jobs.
 - Have multiple queues?